aasmanj/eCommerce-Accessibility-for-the-Visually-Impaired/README.md

 # eCommerce-Accessibility-for-the-Visually-Impaired
-Google Chrome extension that aids the visually impaired to buy things online
+Google Chrome extension that aids the visually impaired in buying things online